Gautam-Arora24/random-places/README.md

 ## Response

-#### The get random place function returns a JSON object that contains the name and country of the random place
+#### The get random places function returns a JSON object that contains the name and country of the random place

 ```json
 {